Friday the Firkinteenth|

 Friday the Firkinteenth is our most famous event.
 Every Friday the 13th since February 1998, we have tapped a bunch of cask ale.
 This event grew into quite a monster.
 There have even been several videos made about the Firkinteenth.
 Many people consider it their favorite Philadelphia beer event.

-As usual, we expect to have almost 30 firkins for the next Firkinteenth, which will be in December 2013.
+We expect to have 26 firkins for the next Firkinteenth, which will be in June 2014.
 Historically we have tapped the casks randomly.
-This time around we will split the casks into two sessions, a day session and an evening session.
+Last time around we split the casks into two sessions, a day session and an evening session.
+That worked out great, so that's the new normal.

 Tapping for the day session starts at noon.
 Tapping for the evening session, 6pm.
 As always, no cover charge.
 Come and go as you like.
 Stay as long as you like.
 If you want to take the day off and enjoy a day of cask ale, we've got you covered.
 If you want to work all day and have an evening of cask ale, we have you covered too.